djccarew/app-modernization-ta-lab/README.md

 `[ICP_PROXY_URL]:[nodePort]/pbw/index.html`

-7. The app should appear in your browser an you should be able to see items in the Catalog by browsing in different categories
+7. The app should appear in your browser and you should be able to see items in the Catalog by browsing in different categories

 ### Step 5: Clean up